-Costa Rican authorities will not issue a phytosanitary authorization for a product that has already arrived to the country.
+Costa Rican authorities will not issue an import permit for a product that has already arrived to the country.
 Therefore, it is very important for importers to obtain this document before the product leaves the country of origin.
-The phytosanitary import permit is valid for 30 days.
+The import permit is valid for 30 days.

-When the product arrives in the country, it must be accompanied by the Phytosanitary Certificate issued by the sanitary authority of the country of origin.
-The certificate shall comply with the requirements established in the preliminary authorization form.
-The three documents (FAD, Preliminary Authorization and the Phytosanitary Export Certificate) must be submitted to the Ministry of Agriculture official at the port of entry, in addition to any other customs documents.
-The official will proceed to inspect the product at the port (including taking samples for testing if necessary) and authorize entry into the country once all requirements have been met.
+When a plant origin product arrives, it must be accompanied by a phytosanitary certificate issued by the competent authority of the country of origin attesting the product complies with the requirements established in the import permit.
+The three documents (the customs clearance authorization form (FAD), import permit and the phytosanitary export certificate) are submitted to Ministry of Agriculture and Livestock (MAG) officials at the port of entry.
+The MAG official will proceed to inspect the product at the port (including taking samples for testing, if necessary) and authorize entry into the country once all requirements have been met.

-Procedures to import animals and animal products are similar to the procedure described above.
-Costa Rica recognizes all federally inspected U.S. beef, pork and poultry processing plants as eligible to export products to Costa Rica.
-Products coming from those plants are exported accompanied by an FSIS Form 9060-5 (Export Certificate of Wholesomeness).
-Also, Costa Rica accepts Form 9060-5 for processed meat products in lieu of the Certificate of Free Sale for registration purposes at the Ministry of Health.
-The Ministry of Health requires that Form 9060-5 be Apostilled or authenticated.
-This requirement has caused problems for exporters, as Form 9060-5 is an official document in the United States and the document is not supposed to require an Apostille.
-Some exporters have indicated that they have encountered difficulties obtaining the Apostille for this Form.
+Procedures to import animal products are similar to the procedure described above.
+Costa Rica recognizes all federally inspected U.S. beef, pork, and poultry processing plants as eligible to export to Costa Rica.
+Products from these facilities require an FSIS Form 9060-5 (Export Certificate of Wholesomeness).
+MINSA accepts Form 9060-5 for processed meat products in lieu of a Certificate of Free Sale for product registration.
+When using Form 9060-5 to register a product with MINSA, the exporter would have to Apostille the Form 9060-5 - just as she/he would for a Certificate of Free Sale.